 Under Ducks’ tutelage, both Seminole teams have become perennial leaders in the national rankings and course statistics as well as in the production of All-Americans and All-ACC performers.
 He has helped raise the profiles of both programs to the levels necessary to compete as top collegiate programs on an annual basis.

-In his first seven seasons at Florida State, the men have produced nine All-Americans, 16 All-ACC selections, two ACC Golfers of the Year (Koepka in 2012 and Hank Lebioda in 2016) and three ACC Freshmen of the Year, while the women have produced six All-Americans and 13 All-ACC performers.
+In his first eight seasons at Florida State, the men have produced 10 All-Americans, 17 All-ACC selections, two ACC Golfers of the Year (Koepka in 2012 and Hank Lebioda in 2016) and three ACC Freshmen of the Year, while the women have produced seven All-Americans and 15 All-ACC performers.
 Duck worked with a school-record four Seminole women who earned All-ACC honors in 2017.

 DUCK AND TOURNAMENT CHAMPIONSHIPS

-Duck has helped the Seminoles women to seven team championships and the men to 16 – a total of 23 in his seven seasons at Florida State.
+Duck has helped the Seminoles women to nine team championships and the men to 18 – a total of 27 in his eight seasons at Florida State.
 The women won a school-record six tournament championships in 2018 – one more than the school record of five during the Seminoles’ national championship season in 1981.
 He has also helped the women earn school-record second place finishes at the 2017 NCAA Shoal Creek and 2018 NCAA Tallahassee Regional Championships.
-Duck has helped coach the Florida State men to 16 tournament championships.
 The Seminoles won four consecutive tournaments, earned six overall team championships and were the No. 1 overall seed in the NCAA Golf championships in 2015.
-The Seminoles – both the men and the women – have been ranked among the nation’s top 30 teams throughout his first six seasons at Florida State.
+The Seminoles – both the men and the women – have been ranked among the nation’s top 30 teams throughout his first eight seasons at Florida State.
 The men were ranked No. 1 in 2015 while the women were ranked No. 1 in 2017.